 Upon receipt of the complaint, the AA Officer will:

-- Advise the complainant and alleged offender of the complaint and the procedure for resolving complaints. - 2.
-Investigate the complaint including interviews of the parties involved and witnesses within 20 working days of receipt of the complaint. - 3.
-Attempt to resolve the complaint between the parties within 20 working days of receipt of the complaint. - 4.
-If the issue is resolved successfully, the complaint will be considered resolved and the complainant may be asked to sign a written agreement as to the resolution.
-The AA Officer will notify the College President and the alleged offender that the complaint has been resolved.
+- 1. Advise the complainant and alleged offender of the complaint and the procedure for resolving complaints. - 2.
+Investigate the complaint including interviews of the parties involved and witnesses within 20 working days of receipt of the complaint.

 INFORMATION